 The Quad Page Program (4PP) instruction is for programming the memory to be "0".
-A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit and Quad Enable (QE) bit must be set to "1" before sending the Quad Page Program (4PP).
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Quad Page Program (4PP).
 The Quad Page Programming takes four pins: SIO0, SIO1, SIO2, and SIO3 as address and data input, which can improve programmer performance and the effectiveness of application.
 The other function descriptions are as same as standard page program.

-The sequence of issuing 4PP instruction is: CS# goes low $\rightarrow$ sending 4PP instruction code $\rightarrow$ 3-byte address on SIO[3:0] $\rightarrow$ at least 1-byte on data on SIO[3:0] $\rightarrow$ CS# goes high.
+The sequence of issuing 4PP instruction is: CS# goes low \rightarrow send 4PP instruction code \rightarrow 3-byte address on SIO[3:0] \rightarrow at least 1-byte on data on SIO[3:0] \rightarrow CS# goes high.